Ibexian/EastMeetsKitchen/_posts/2016-02-16-chinese-chicken-and-mushroom-claypot-rice.md

     feature: 183-1.jpg
 ---

-Claypot rice is a one pot Chinese favorite.
-The idea is that as the rice is finishing cooking, you add on the toppings and everything finishes cooking at the same time.
-The sauces from the toppings combine with the rice for a flavorful 1 pot dish.
+Claypot rice is a one-pot, Chinese favorite.
+The idea is that as the rice is almost cooked, you add on the toppings and everything finishes cooking at the same time.
+The sauces from the toppings combine with the rice for a flavorful one-pot dish.

 Chicken and Mushroom Claypot Rice Recipe